RAI-SCC/ModularTransformer/README.md

 ### layers

+This module defines the template for encoder and decoder layers.
+It contains the classes `TransformerEncoderLayer` and `TransformerDecoderLayer`, which can be used to create them from components als well as prebuilt classes for specific variants.

+It optionally adds the residual connections, layer norm and dropout to each components

+**Template classes**

+These combine the separate components into the appropriate module and also provide the forward function und perform consistency checks.
+The components all come from submodules and their syntax and purpose is described below.

+    TransformerEncoderLayer
+      Arguments:
+        self_attention_layer SelfAttentionModule: the self-attention block
+        output_layer OutputModule: the output or feedforward layer residual_connection bool: If False there are no residual connections around attention block and output module (default: True) layer_norm bool: if False, no layer norm is applied after each sublayer (default: True) dropout float: dropout rate on the output of each sublayer (default: 0.) device Optional[torch.device]: computation device the module is initialized on dtype Optional[torch.dtype]: data type of the module

+    TransformerDecoderLayer
+      Arguments:
+        self_attention_layer SelfAttentionModule: the self-attention block
+        cross_attention_layer CrossAttentionModule: the cross-attention block
+        output_layer OutputModule: the output or feedforward layer residual_connection bool: If False there are no residual connections around attention block and output module (default: True) layer_norm bool: if False, no layer norm is applied after each sublayer (default: True) dropout float: dropout rate on the output of each sublayer (default: 0.) device Optional[torch.device]: computation device the module is initialized on dtype Optional[torch.dtype]: data type of the module

+**Other available classes**

+These implement specific variants of self- and cross-attention.
+Typically, each variant implements a `EncoderLayer` and a `DecoderLayer` with the same prefix (e.g. `ClassicalTransformerEncoderLayer` and `ClassicalTransformerDecoderLayer`).
+Classes are listed by prefix, and unless otherwise specified both accept the same arguments except that `EncoderLayer`s never require `other_features`.

+    ClassicalTransformer:
+      Arguments:
+        input_features int: size of the (first) input feature dimension other_features int: size of the other (second) input feature dimension d_model int: internal number of features for the attention mechanism nhead int: number of attention heads
+        dim_feedforward int: size of the hidden layer of the `DoubleLinearOutputModule` (feedforward layer) output_features int: size of the output feature dimension mask Optional[AttentionMatrixMask or str]: mask for masked attention (default: None) bias bool: If set to False, all Linear layers will not learn an additive bias (default: True) layer_norm bool: if False not layernorm will be apllied after attention and output module (default: True) dropout float: dropout rate applied on the output of attention and output module (default: 0.) activation Optional[str or Callable[[Tensor], Tensor]]: activation of the `DoubleLinearOutputModule` (default: ReLU()) device Optional[torch.device]: computation device the module is initialized on dtype Optional[torch.dtype]: data type of the module

 #### attention_modules

 This module defines the template for self- and cross-attention blocks.
 It contains the classes `SelfAttentionModule` and